Estimated Reading Time: 5 Minutes

 Run at the first sign

 Costa Rica is too jarring for some people, which came as quite a shock to me.
 Of course I know there are people who are too fragile to travel or maybe they just lack the desire.
-I’m talking about people with dreams of traveling who come to Costa Rica and run at the first sign of a different culture.
+I’m talking about people with dreams of traveling who come here and run at the first sign of a different culture.
 By Erin.

 More challenges and adventures